Revising Sentences Using the Paramedic Method

 - Focus on sentences one at a time that have circles (particularly to be verbs).

-- Revise the sentence putting these two--the agent and action (subject and verb)--together.
+- Revise the sentence putting these two--the actor and action (subject and verb)--together.
 Be sure to use an active verb.

 Other helpful steps: